jmshgs/FizzBuzz/README.md

-# PythonFizzBuzz
+# FizzBuzz
-My FizzBuzz program written in Python.
+My FizzBuzz programs, written in Python, C#, and Java.